ElektraInitiative/libelektra/doc/tutorials/plugins.md

 and in the second time the detection code together with `add_plugin`.

-So that you can distinguish the first and second phase, the variable `DEPENDENCY_PHASE` is set to `ON` iff you should search for all needed cmake packages.
+So that you can distinguish the first and second phase, the variable `DEPENDENCY_PHASE` is set to `ON` iff you should search for all needed CMake packages.
 You should avoid to search for packages otherwise, because this would:

 - clutter the output